hlucey/third-party/cis3-broker.md

 Service brokers manage the lifecycle of services.
 The {{site.data.keyword.Bluemix_notm}} platform interacts with service brokers to provision and manage service instances (an instantiation of a service offering) and service bindings (The representation of an association between an application and a service instance, which often contain the credentials that the application will use to communicate with the service instance).
 Providing valid metadata values will create a successful RESTful API Response when a Request is performed.

 You can get started building your broker by using a combination of the metadata you exported from the resource management console, our public {{site.data.keyword.Bluemix_notm}} service broker samples, and the Resource Broker API documentation.
-To develop your broker, you will:
+To develop your broker, you’ll:

 1. View our platform provisioning scenario
 2. Read through the OSB specification